Manzi-Fabrice/RendezVous/README.md

 ### Recommendation Engine

-- Integrated with DeepSeek (OpenAI-compatible model) to provide AI-generated suggestions for dates, restaurants, and activities
+- Integrated with DeepSeek to provide AI-generated suggestions for dates, restaurants, and activities
 - Prompts are dynamically generated based on user preferences and context

 ### Mapping and Location Services